 The majority of the above sections are supported by key metrics to inform reflection.

-In addition to providing a critical self-reflection and useful information for the Review, the Self-Evaluation Document is also used to undertake a risk assessment to determine the level of review required, which is then agreed in consultation with the subject area and College/School.
+In addition to providing a critical self-reflection and useful information for the Review, the Self-Evaluation Document is also used to undertake a risk assessment to determine the level of review required, which is then agreed in consultation with the subject area and Faculty/School.
 For example, if a subject area or programme is deemed low risk according to the data, the Review itself will run for half a day.
 However, if the metrics demonstrate high risk, the Review will be longer.
-Colleges/Schools or subject areas may request for a Quality Review to be longer that would otherwise be required, if they believe it would be of greater benefit to discuss issues in more depth.
+Faculties/Schools or subject areas may request for a Quality Review to be longer that would otherwise be required, if they believe it would be of greater benefit to discuss issues in more depth.

 Who is on the Review Team?

 The Quality Review Team is recruited by Academic Quality Services, and comprises of the following individuals:

 The Chair – a Senior Academic external to the Faculty/School in which the subject area or programme sits.
 They are responsible for leading the discussions and feeding the Commendations, Recommendations and Requirements back to the Teaching Team at the end of the Review.

 The Internal Review Team Members – two Academics external to the Faculty/School in which the subject area or programme sits.
 They are responsible for contributing to discussions during the Review.

 The External Subject Specialist – a Senior Academic from the same discipline as the subject area or programme.
 They are recruited from the top-performing institutions for the discipline, and are required to attend the Quality Review, lead discussions and provide a written report.
 The External Subject Specialist is selected by the Learning, Teaching and Quality Committee in consultation with the Subject Area.